Zereshk polo morgh is one of the most famous dishes in Persian cuisine. It's full of wonderful flavors such as saffron, turmeric and barberry.

 - Bring to simmer and let it cook on low heat for 40-45 minutes until veggies are soft and the chicken is fully cooked.

 - Meanwhile make the rice.
 (Recipe on the blog)

 - Put the barberries, water, oil, sugar and liquid saffron.
 Let it sit for 10 minutes.

 - Put the pan on low heat and cook the barberries until bright red and shiny.

-- Take 4-5 tbsp of Persian style rice and mix it with 2 tbsp liquid saffron, set it aside.
+- Take 4-5 tablespoon of Persian style rice and mix it with 2 tablespoon liquid saffron, set it aside.
 You can mix some cooked barberries into it or just serve the barberries on top.

 - Serve some Persian style rice on a plate and add the saffron barberry rice on top of it.

 - Serve the chicken on the side with some sauce drizzled on top and some served in a bowl for additional taste.

 - To make the rice, check out our tutorials on Persian rice and tahdig, easy Persian style rice or instant pot white rice.

 - You can find barberries at any Iranian or middle eastern shop.